Ivan V. Lalić: Reputation and legacy

-Lalić was admired abroad and books of his poems have been translated into six languages (English, French, Italian, Polish, Hungarian and Macedonian).
+Lalić is now recognised internationally as one of Yugoslavia’s and Serbia’s most accomplished late 20th-century poets.
+Book-length translations of his poems have appeared in six languages (English, French, Italian, Polish, Hungarian and Macedonian).
 Individual poems have appeared in more than 20 languages.
-UK critics have described his work as "vital and intense", with a "magisterial transcendent quality", and his "lyrics [as] ablaze with successes of metaphor", with an "irresistible blend of private lyricism and public force".
+UK critics have described his poetry as "vital and intense", with a "magisterial transcendent quality", and his "lyrics [as] ablaze with successes of metaphor", with an "irresistible blend of private lyricism and public force".